Finschia/finschia-sdk/docs/core/proto-docs.md

-<a name="lbm.foundation.v1.WithdrawFromTreasuryAuthorization"></a>
+<a name="lbm.foundation.v1.ReceiveFromTreasuryAuthorization"></a>

-### WithdrawFromTreasuryAuthorization
+### ReceiveFromTreasuryAuthorization
-WithdrawFromTreasuryAuthorization allows the grantee to receive coins up to receive_limit from the treasury.
+ReceiveFromTreasuryAuthorization allows the grantee to receive coins up to receive_limit from the treasury.